Q

 Yes.
 Please complete and submit an EMAF application because if you are approved for EMAF funding, the Administrator can issue payment co-payable to you and the service provider.
 Please provide a quotation/estimate from the licensed/professional service provider that clearly describes the expense(s) and associated cost(s).

 Please complete and submit an EMAF application anyway.
-While the Administrator has attempted to create a comprehensive list, there may be additional eligible expenses not contemplated.
+While the Administrator has attempted to create a comprehensive list, there may be additional eligible expenses or services not listed.

 Upon receipt of the Administrator’s decision regarding your EMAF Application, you have 45 calendar days to contact the Administrator to inform them that you either agree or disagree with the Administrator’s decision.
 If you agree with the Administrator’s decision, payment will then follow promptly.
-If you disagree with the Administrator’s decision, you have 45 calendar days from the date of the EMAF Application decision letter to complete and submit to the Administrator an EMAF Appeal Form which is available by contacting the Administrator or by download from the Forms page by clicking here.
+If you disagree with the Administrator’s decision, you have 45 calendar days from the date of the EMAF Application decision letter to complete and submit to the Administrator an EMAF Appeal Form which is available by contacting the Administrator or by download from the Forms page on the website at www.tsspcanada.ca.

-To help the Administrator better understand the specialized needs of Thalidomide Survivors and for quality assurance purposes, 10% of all EMAF claims, for which payment has been issued, will be randomly selected to undergo a review of the work completed.
-In the case of home or vehicle adaptations, the review will be completed by a bonded professional associated with the Administrator.
-The Administrator will contact the Survivor to discuss a suitable time and date for the review and the Administrator welcomes Survivors to have family member(s) or friend(s) in attendance if they so wish during the review.
+For quality assurance purposes, 10% of all EMAF claims, for which payment has been issued, will be randomly selected to undergo a review of the work completed.
+For home or vehicle adaptations, the review will be completed by a bonded professional associated with the Administrator.
+The Administrator will contact the Confirmed Survivor to discuss a suitable time and date for the review.
+The Administrator welcomes Confirmed Survivors to have family member(s) or friend(s) in attendance if they so wish during the review.
 In the case of medical surgeries, the Administrator will contact the service provider directly.

 No. Only living Canadian Thalidomide Survivors are eligible for financial support under this program.

-You may contact the Administrator if you have questions about the forms or the program.
+You may contact the Administrator if you have questions about any of the forms or the program.

 You may also choose to have someone help you fill out the forms such as a family member, friend, healthcare provider (in the case of the need for a specialized surgery), contractor (in the case of the need for home or vehicle adaptions) etc. The Administrator will reimburse reasonable costs incurred to have a professional complete the form.
 Please submit the receipt with your application.